nbktech/OnlineCollegeSoftware/README.md

 A number of changes have been made to the program as at 19th February 2016.

 New Features in this Version
-•	The New Students quick info now allows students to log into the system.
+- The New Students quick info now allows students to log into the system.
-•	The accounts system enables the managing of students payments and various accounting procedures.
+-	The accounts system enables the managing of students payments and various accounting procedures.
-•	Results management
+-	Results management
-•	Quick Reports
+-	Quick Reports
-•	Sending of results via email or SMS.
+-	Sending of results via email or SMS.

 Known issues
-o	Some processes take longer than usual.
+- Some processes take longer than usual.

 Current Enhancements
 -